perryngordon/meterthingy/README.md

 # meterthingy

-GPIO control over analog meters.
+Control an analog meter with your RaspberryPi.

 Setting a value in a text file results in the meter showing that value.